ChieveiT/coeux/README.md

 ## Sequence

-We should care about sequence once async operations is supported in dispatching.
+We should care about sequence when async operations is supported in dispatching.
 Take two points in your mind:

 1. No absolute sequence between any two reducers or listeners.
 2. `store.dispatch()` runs in an atomic cycle.
 A `store.dispatch()` in another `store.dispatch()` will never mess the reducing sequence for the state.